Lirukshman88/Flip-animation/README.md

 # Flip-animation
-This is a preview of our K-12 Partneship App
+The K-12 Partneship App with the addition of the flip